Spotlight on Atkinsons

 How has Atkinsons evolved over the years?

 Behind the scenes we have one of the most advanced eco-roasteries in the world positioned at the core of our operation in an invisible building between the shop and the hall café.
 The greatest change is the opening of our four cafés, the music room, the hall, the mackie mayor and the castle, where people can go and experience our wares and we can practice what we preach.
-Since the pandemic hit our website has taken over as the main source of income.

 What are you excited about in the months and years ahead?